Copilots are cheap. Tool access is expensive.

 per_workspace_usd_per_month: 500.00

-Table 2: A decision checklist for graduating an agent from “assistant” to “executor”
+Table 2: Graduation checklist for moving an agent from “assistant” to “executor”

 | Readiness area | Target threshold | How to measure | If you miss |